smaroukis/traction_summary/traction_summary.md

 ### Examples
 * Stack Exchange
     * Joel Spolsky and Jeff Atwood were already "internet famous"
-    * Found what their community needed and build it
+    * Found what their community needed and built it
 * Reddit
     * Alexis Ohanian sent emails to anyone who wrote about reddit
     * Sent early users shirts, stickers, and other gifts